make-all/tuya-local/custom_components/tuya_local/devices/README.md

 ### fan
 - **switch** (optional, boolean): a dp to control the power state of the fan
 - **preset_mode** (optional, mapping of strings): a dp to control different modes of the fan.
-   Values `"off", low, medium, high` are handled specially by HA as deprecated speed aliases which will be removed in mid 2022.
-Consider mapping these as **speed** values instead, as voice assistants will respond to phrases like "turn the fan up/down" for speed.
+   Values `"off", low, medium, high` used to be handled specially by HA as deprecated speed aliases.
+If these are the only "presets", consider mapping them as **speed** values instead, as voice assistants will respond to phrases like "turn the fan up/down" for speed.
 - **speed** (optional, number 0-100): a dp to control the speed of the fan (%). scale and step can be used to convert smaller ranges to percentages, or a mapping for discrete values.
 - **oscillate** (optional, boolean): a dp to control whether the fan will oscillate or not.